-An environment variable, JAVA_P_FLAG, was introduced in Orbix 3.3 SP 7.

-The purpose of this flag is to accommodate Orbix 3.3 Java's ORB classes implementation to take precedence over Sun's, while running Orbix 3.3 Java applications using JDK I.4.
-This flag is also applicable for JDK 5.0.
+The JAVA_P FLAG environment variable was introduced in Orbix 3.3 SP 7.
+The purpose of this flag is to enable Orbix 3.3's Java ORB class implementation to take precedence over Sun's, when running Orbix 3.3 Java applications.
+The Orbix 3.3 SP 10 installer automatically sets the value of this variable to /p.